Popular Types of Flooring

 Warranties and Guarantees

 You should look for two different warranties in your company search.
 A manufacturer's warranty protects you in case of a product defect, while an installer's warranty covers workmanship.
-While a few manufacturers and contractors have lifetime warranties, most are still restricted to a specific time period (often ten years.)
+While some manufacturers and contractors have lifetime warranties, most are still tied to a specific time period (often ten years.)
 If you'd like additional coverage, you might be able to pay extra for an extended warranty.

 Estimated Timeline